cprieststephens/surreal-estate/README.md

 <img src="src/img/surreal-estate-screenshot.jpg" alt="surreal estate landing page screenshot" title="Surreal Estate" width="600px"><br>

-- I'm currently building the app using React, JavaScript and CSS.
+- I'm currently building this app using React, JavaScript and CSS.
 - I'm writing the tests using Jest and React Testing Library.
 - This project was created using the npx script `create-react-app`.